tekpinar/correlationplus/README.md

 ## Installation

-We recommend on of the installation methods for regular users:
+We recommend one of the installation methods for regular users:

 ### with pip